-It will be the responsibility of the System of Care Coordinator to fulfill the duties of recruitment when it comes to outreach and education to our four counties: Knox, Warren, Henry and Henderson.
-The System of Care Coordinator will recruit by informing, educating and empowering our communities.
-This will be accomplished through the ROSC website, email blasts, distribution of brochures, press releases, social media, radio interviews, presentations, health fairs, trainings and community discussions.
+The ROSC Council will recruit by informing, educating and empowering our communities.
+The project coordinator and recovery specialist will recruit via the ROSC website, email blasts, telephone calls, and in-person meetings, distribution of brochures, social media, presentations, and community discussions.
 The importance of recruitment is to build our coalition.

-This coalition is important because it will allow our ROSC Council to develop relationships with people, programs and processes that will strengthen our community resources and move the entire four counties toward a positive social change.
+This coalition is important because it will allow our ROSC Council to develop relationships with people, programs and processes that will strengthen our community resources and move the entire county toward a positive social change.